CronusAK/Pulse-Audio-Stream-Deck-Plugin/README.md

 ./build.sh
 ```

-This bumps the patch version, installs dependencies, and produces `builds/com.sfgrimes.pipewire-audio.streamDeckPlugin`, which can be installed through OpenDeck.
+This installs dependencies and produces `builds/com.sfgrimes.pipewire-audio.streamDeckPlugin`, which can be installed through OpenDeck.

 ## Actions